 Measures you can take to avoid Ureteric stone

-Dr. Khanna advised, “You must change your diet to prevent stones from re-forming.”
+Dr. Kartikeya advised, “You must change your diet to prevent stones from re-forming.”

 “A high sodium diet encourages stone formation and so it should be avoided.
 You should include a moderate amount of calcium in your diet and consume limited quantities of animal protein like chicken and red meat.”